Brightoncounselling.org

 Counselling and commitment

 Counselling involves commitment.
 I will commit to do all I can to be here for you each week and provide the right conditions to support your growth and change.
-This includes my commitment to attend fortnightly clinical supervision; as expected for all professional counsellors and psychotherapists, attend regular CPD (continuing professional development) training; to bring up to date ideas and perspectives to my work, to take good care of myself; including taking regular breaks.
+This includes my commitment to attend fortnightly clinical supervision; as expected for all professional counsellors and psychotherapists, attend regular CPD (continuing professional development) training; to bring up to date ideas and perspectives to my work and to take good care of myself; including taking regular breaks.

 From experience, successful counselling involves a similar level of commitment from the client.
 This includes commitment in time (showing up for yourself), energy and a financial commitment.